Ukraine

 Ukraine gained independence in 1991 as the Soviet Union dissolved and declared itself neutral.
 A new constitution was adopted in 1996 as the country transitioned to a free market liberal democracy amid endemic corruption and a legacy of state control.
 The Orange Revolution of 2004–2005 ushered electoral and constitutional reforms.
 Resurgent political crises prompted a series of mass demonstrations in 2014 known as the Euromaidan, leading to a revolution, at the end of which Russia unilaterally occupied and annexed Ukraine's Crimean Peninsula, and pro-Russian unrest culminated in a war in Donbas with Russian-backed separatists and Russia.
 Russia launched a full-scale invasion of Ukraine in 2022.

 Ukraine is a unitary state and its system of government is a semi-presidential republic.
 Ukraine has a transition economy and has the lowest nominal GDP per capita in Europe as of 2024, with corruption being a significant issue.
 Due to its extensive fertile land, the country is an important exporter of grain, with grain produce reduced since 2022 due to the Russian invasion, endangering global food security.
 Ukraine is considered a middle power in global affairs.
 Its military is the sixth largest in the world with the eighth largest defence budget, and operates one of the world's largest and most diverse drone fleets.
 Ukraine is a founding member of the United Nations and a member of the Council of Europe, the World Trade Organisation, and the OSCE.
-It is in the process of joining the European Union and has applied to join NATO.
+It has been in the process of joining the European Union and applied to join NATO in 2022.

-Snippet from Wikipedia: List of wars involving Ukraine
+Snippet from Wikipedia: Russian invasion of Ukraine

 Cloud Monk is Retired ( for now).
 Buddha with you. © 2025 and Beginningless Time - Present Moment - Three Times: The Buddhas or Fair Use.
 Disclaimers